 Step #1: Learn About Graphic Designer Field

 The first step for any aspiring Graphic Designer is to learn about the field and the kinds of training and skills you’ll need to enter into the profession.
-Graphic design is a wide and diverse field of study, so students looking to change careers will need to decide what tools they want to learn and what kinds of projects they will want to pursue.
-Most Graphic Designers will use a combination of Photoshop, Illustrator, and InDesign, so students will want to decide which of these programs is right for them.
+Graphic design is a wide and diverse field of study, so students looking to change careers will need to decide what tools they want to learn and what kinds of projects they want to pursue.
+Most Graphic Designers use a combination of Photoshop, Illustrator, and InDesign, so students will want to decide which of these programs is right for them.

 Students interested in learning more about the tools and techniques involved in graphic design should consider consulting the Learn Graphic Design resources available through Noble Desktop.